Essential Oils & Massage: An Intro

 By enabling us to recognize, revisit, and/or reclaim these various emotions and memories, aromatherapy allows another avenue of access for healing during a bodywork session.
 It creates a path through which the somatic experience can find its full strength.

 When the powerful effects of aromatherapy are combined with massage, it can take us to another level, say aromatherapy educators Shirley and Len Price.
 "When, during a massage, the touch of the therapist is combined with the mental and physical effects of the essential oils, the client is helped to achieve a temporary separation from worldly worries, somewhat akin to a meditative state."
 Helping clients reach this level of relaxation is a primary goal of massage therapists and aromatherapists alike, so it makes sense that a partnership could beautifully exist.

 How it Works

 Essential oils are extracted from herbs, flowers, and plants with the intent to improve a person's health and well-being.
-Addressing everything from arthritis to whooping cough, effects of the approximate 3,000 oils found globally can range from sedative to stimulating and antibacterial to antispasmodic.
+Addressing everything from muscle and joint pain to respiratory discomfort, the effects of the approximate 3,000 oils found globally can range from sedative to stimulating and antibacterial to antispasmodic.
 The benefits derived from aromatherapy during a massage come in part from the contact the essential oil has on our skin, but even more so how it affects us when it's inhaled and absorbed through the soft-tissue linings of our nose and mouth.